monsonite/SPIder/README.md

 Shift registers offer a compact form of storage, with up to 32, 14/16 pin packages on a 100x100mm pcb.
 Register selection can be done with simple multiplexers such as 74HC153, or 74HC151.

+Larger shift registers are available.
+The 74HX14517 is a dual 64-bit register.
+It has 2 separate registers which have "taps" every 16-bits allowing it greater flexibility for serial storage applications.
+However being a CMOS device, it's maximum clock frequency is dependent on the supply voltage, and at 5V, it is typically around 5MHz.

 The bit-serial approach reduces the amount of logic required to create a cpu - but this comes at the expense of multiple clock cycles in order to perform the ALU operations.